 - Shea Butter (or other high-quality moisturizer)

 - Nursing Night Bras

 - New Sheets and Blankets

 After reading all of this advice you are ready to get even more organized for your baby’s arrival.
 By using this guide, you can rest assured that no preparation for your home will go undone.
 This will be invaluable to your comfort and will allow you to focus on your new baby during your hospital stay and during your transition to home.
-I also recommend checking out Mom’s Got it Made for some unconventional ideas on what to include in your Hospital Bag.

 There you have it.
 Everything you need to know to pack the perfect hospital bag and prepare your home for baby.
 Now that you’ll have all of the physical things packed and purchased for bringing baby home, it’s time to focus on your birth toolbox for labor and delivery.

 While the physical items and care products are important, equipping yourself with knowledge, pain-coping strategies, and other laboring techniques is so important.
 So don’t wait, read more and start compiling your own toolbox for birth today!